 - Grant appropriate user access permissions.

 Connecting to WMI remotely requires that you first configure the Windows Firewall on the server to allow this.
 Incorrect Windows Firewall settings are usually identified by receiving the "RPC Server Unavailable" error message when trying to remotely connect to the VisualSVN Server using the management console.

-More detailed instructions are available in the article Configuring Windows Firewall to Enable Remote Administration.
+For specific instructions consider the KB21: Configuring Windows Firewall to Enable Remote Administration article.